dfattal/dfattal.github.io/ImmersityLens/privacy-policy.md

 **Last Updated**: December 2024

 ## Overview
-ImmersityLens is a Chrome extension that converts 2D images into immersive 3D Light Field Images (LIF) using artificial intelligence.
+ImmersityLens is a Chrome extension that converts 2D images into immersive 3D Leia Image Format (LIF) using artificial intelligence.
 This privacy policy explains how we handle data when you use our extension.

 ## Data Collection
 **We do not collect, store, or transmit any personal information.**